Blokje5/MendixShellScripts/README.md

 ## Features
+The oneclickdeploy.sh script finds the latest commit on the team server, builds a package for it and deploys it to the specified environment
-The oneclickdeploy.sh script finds the latest commit on the team server, builds a package for it and deploys it to the specified environment the unittest.sh script calls the unittest webservice (from the [Mendix UnitTesting module](https://github.com/mendix/UnitTesting)) and checks if all test run succesfully
+The transferpackage.sh script finds the latest commit on the team server, builds a package for it and transfers it to another node. the unittest.sh script calls the unittest webservice (from the [Mendix UnitTesting module](https://github.com/mendix/UnitTesting)) and checks if all test run succesfully

 ## Usage